 As we noted above, LLCs avoid “double taxation”: You only pay taxes on profits as personal income, so the business itself won’t owe taxes as well.

 Members of LLCs can also elect to be taxed as corporations.
 Some LLC members choose to classify their businesses as S corporations or C corporations, which can be advantageous in some cases.
-For a deep dive into the possible benefits and drawbacks of filing taxes as a corporation, check out this guide on the subject.

 There are also a few other forms of federal taxation to keep in mind.
 For example, you will likely need to pay certain kinds of employment taxes, such as Social Security, Medicare, and unemployment.